Birth Doula Care

 Just stopping by.

 A week to 10 days after your birth, I’ll make a home visit.
 This gives you and your partner the opportunity to discuss the experience and clarify any details you don't recall.
-I’ll also ask how everyone is adjusting to life with the new baby.

 Need more help?